 - Newcastle & North Tyneside

-- Ian Edward, Chairman.
+- Ian Edward, Chairman (Disputed).
 An ex-BNP official from West London.
 An unspectacular record in the far-right, mainly a figurehead.

-- Kevin Bryan, Deputy Chair.
+- Kevin Bryan, Chairman (Disputed).
 A loud middle aged street thug.
 Like Edward, a former low level BNP official.

 - Richard Edmonds.
 One of Britain’s most infamous neo-nazis and Holocaust deniers, he returned to the party in 2011 having previously been the BNP’s second in charge for most of the 80s and nineties.